-There’s no doubt about it – there are many benefits to implementing a digital workplace, from improved workflows to stronger communication channels.
+There’s no doubt about it – there are many benefits to implementing a digital workplace platform, from improved workflows to stronger communication channels.
 It can be difficult, however, to measure exactly how successful a digital workplace is, particularly if you have just completed a digital transformation for career growth.

 Measuring the value of a business is a complicated task, and while endless reports of click-through rates and social media likes can be produced, these often do not provide a full picture on the success of a digital workplace.

-We’ve put together a list of 7 effective ways to measure the success of your digital workplace for professional success:
+To help you out, we’ve put together a list of 7 effective ways to measure the success of your digital workplace for professional success.

-Before you can analyse how successful your digital workplace is, you must establish the goals and objectives of your workplace.
+Before you can analyse how successful your digital workplace is, you must establish the goals and objectives of your digital workplace strategy.
 For example, you may establish that innovation, productivity, employee engagement, and adapting to new technology are the core goals of your workplace success.
 Once you have established these goals, you can consider how well your digital workplace is supporting them.

 Those digital workplace goals you defined?
 Collect quantitative data related to each goal to measure how far you’ve met them.
 For example, if improving productivity was your aim, collect information about time frames and turnaround time on projects.